alexpajitnov111/devops-netology222/README.md

 # devops-netology
 Alexey Pajitnov

-Terraform ignore files: Ignore override files as they are usually used to override resources locally and so, .terraformrc, terraform.rc
+Will be ignore override files as they are usually used to override resources locally and so, also, will be ignore ".terraformrc", "terraform.rc".